forget-forever/jsonc2type/README.md

 ## describe

-json comment translate typescript type!
+json comment translate typescript to type!

 ## how to use